 Caffeine and alcohol have seemingly polar effects on the body.
 One is a stimulant while the other is an inhibitor — but both can bring a twitching eye when used in excess.
 It’s important to stay hydrated and to avoid real or artificial sugars when this happens.

-While there is some contradiction in the scientific literature about caffeine, it’s pretty clear that alcohol isn’t really good for you.
+While there is some contradiction in the scientific literature about the merits of caffeine, in the overwhelming majority of situations alcohol isn’t good for the human body.
 Eye twitching is only one of the many health issues potentially caused by alcohol.

 Blepharitis occurs when bacteria infect your eyelids, causing inflammation and redness.
 This makes the muscles around the eye twitchy.
 Other symptoms include burning or stinging eyes, dandruff at the base of the eye, and grittiness.
 The treatment of blepharitis should begin with a visit with your eye doctor to determine the cause of your sore, red, itchy eyelids.
-Eyelid hygiene is very helpful to treat and control blepharitis, and a good place to begin is applying a wet a clean, warm compress to melt any blocked residue around the eyelid.
+Eyelid hygiene is very helpful to treat and control blepharitis, and a good place to begin is to apply a wet, clean, warm compress to melt any blocked residue around the eyelid.
 Repeat this several times a day.